 1) Negotiated PEIPS assistance information IE:

 i) containing a new Paging subgroup ID and the UE is previously assigned a different Paging subgroup ID then, the AMF shall consider both, the old and new Paging subgroup IDs as valid until the old Paging subgroup ID can be considered as invalid by the AMF; or

+NOTE 1: If the UE was not previously assigned a paging subgroup ID by the AMF, then AMF informs RAN about the new PEIPS information and it is up to RAN how to handle the old information at RAN and new information from AMF so that the paging is not missed.

 ii) containing no Paging subgroup ID or no Negotiated PEIPS assistance information IE, then the AMF shall delete any old Paging subgroup ID stored in the 5GMM context of the UE.